Export control: United States of America

+Other government bodies involved in export control include the Export Enforcement Coordination Center (E2C2) of Homeland Security Investigations.

 Companies engaging in export may be required to establish an Export Management and Compliance Program.

 There are some particular treatments for cryptographic exports, where the NSA may require separate notification of intent to publish cryptographic software.

-On October 7, 2022, the U.S. Department of Commerce announced a major set of export control policy changes toward China, with a focus on Artificial Intelligence and semiconductor technologies.
-In January 2023, these export controls were expanded multilaterally in an agreement between the United States, the Netherlands, and Japan.

 European Union

 The export control legislation applying in the EU is Council EU Regulation 2021/821, which came in to force 2021-09-09.
 This recast the previous legislation 428/2009.
 The regulation demands that authorisations are required for exports of sensitive items to certain places.

 Competent authorities in each EU member state provide the licensing service, e.g. BAFA in Germany, SBDU in France and UAMA in Italy.

 Organisations performing exports should have an Internal Compliance Programme (ICP).

 The "dual use" regime was established in 2000.

 United Kingdom

 The principal legislation is the retained EU regulation 428/2009 which still applies with amendments, because of the EU Withdrawal Act.
 This regulation is harmonised with the Export Control Order.
 The newer 'recast' EU regulation 2021/821 does not apply to mainland Britain since that comes after Brexit.
 There is the similar-sounding Export Control Act of 2002 which grants powers to the Secretary of State to impose such rules and this still applies.

 Since Brexit, the Northern Ireland Protocol keeps Northern Ireland within the UK customs territory, but de facto means Northern Ireland is aligned with the EU customs.
 Consequently exports from Northern Ireland are subject to the EU regulations, including the new EU regulation 2021/821.
 No export licences are required for movement of dual-use goods between Great Britain and Northern Ireland.
+The Windsor Framework doesn't appear to impact export control.

 The export classifications are declared in the UK strategic export control lists.